micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 permalink: /docs/overview/hardware/
 ---

+By default, micro-ROS uses [NuttX RTOS](https://nuttx.org/).
+This RTOS has a big variety of supported MCUs and development boards.
+The next list shows some of them:

++ MicroChip PIC32MX Family
++ Atmel SAMA5Dx
++ STM32F1/2/3/4 and STM32L1/4, that includes many Nucleo board support.
++ Renesas M16C/26
++ NXP/Freescale i.MX1/6 and i.MX RT
++ Silicon Labs EFM32 Gecko and Giant Gecko

+Please check [this link](http://nuttx.org/doku.php?id=wiki:platforms:supported-platforms) to check the complete list and the status of each board.
+In case you are interested in porting new boards or MCUs, please check the [next link](http://www.nuttx.org/Documentation/NuttxPortingGuide.html).

+Even though many development boards could be used, we have chosen two of them as references.
 This page lists the hardware platforms that we use to test and develop micro-ROS, and also accessories that we frequently refer to, such as add-on boards, and JTAG probes.

 ## Reference Platforms {#evaluation-boards}

-Even that micro-ROS technology can be ported to many targets, we have decided to select development platforms to support them.
-This page describes the main characteristic of those boards.
+This section describes the main characteristic of the selected boards.

 ## Olimex LTD STM32-E407